 Hal’s philosophy is simple: Give the client a quality repair at a fair price and stand behind your workmanship.
 This is how Hal’s Garage & Auto Body has built its reputation and its name is synonymous with Quality.

-Since 1967 Hal’s Garage & Auto Body has grown from a simple service station to a complete service center including a collision repair center that serves southern RI.
+Since 1967 Hal’s Auto Body & Collision has grown from just a service station to a complete service center including a collision repair center that serves southern Rhode Island.

-In 1987, the second generation was introduced to the motoring public.
-Hal Thomas Jr.or Harold as everyone calls him, joined the family business after finishing his education at the University of Rhode Island.
-He, along with his father, holds dear the same philosophies with a strong commitment to client satisfaction.
+In 1987, a second generation was introduced to the motoring public.
+Hal Thomas Jr. or Harold as everyone calls him, joined the family business after finishing his education at the University of Rhode Island.
+He, along with his father, hold the same philosophies with a strong commitment to client satisfaction.